Design Patterns and the Open-Closed Principle

 Template Method Pattern

-The Template Method Pattern is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but allows subclasses to override specific steps of the algorithm without changing its structure.
-This pattern promotes code reuse and provides a framework for defining algorithms with varying implementations.
+The Template Method Pattern is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps without changing the overall structure.
+It promotes code reuse and gives a clear framework for algorithms that need varying implementations.
 Regarding the Open-Closed Principle:

 Open for Extension